abdeladime2003/PredictPro/README.md

 ## PROJECT OVERVIEW

-**PredictPro** is an advanced AI-powered prediction platform that leverages machine learning algorithms to provide accurate forecasts across multiple domains.
+**SportsTech-AI** is an advanced AI-powered prediction platform that leverages machine learning algorithms to provide accurate forecasts across multiple domains.
 The platform specializes in sports analytics, financial predictions for player transfers, and creative AI capabilities through image generation, serving as a comprehensive solution for data-driven decision making.

 ### Core Applications